Surprising Truths About Friendship And Happiness

 It takes an average of 50 hours of interaction to go from acquaintance to friend, and 200 hours to evolve from friend to close friend.

-Why do we need friends?
-Why do we seek the love that comes with our social bonds of friendships?
-Are our friendships always the key to our happiness?
+It is not possible to have friends without first making friends.
+But why do we need friends?
+Why do we seek the love that comes with our social bonds of friendship?

 How Do Your Friends Affect Your Happiness